 The Ask

-What this officer needs from the CJWC
+What this officer needs from Congress

-1. Immediate implementation of the Senate-confirmed promotion within ten business days of CJWC outreach to the Secretary of the Navy and HQMC M&RA.
+1. Immediate implementation of the Senate-confirmed promotion within ten business days of congressional outreach to the Secretary of the Navy and HQMC M&RA.
 There are zero substantiated misconduct findings in this officer's record.
 There are no additional allegations or complaints pending.
 There is no remaining basis for the hold.

-2. CJWC engagement with the Secretary of the Navy and HQMC M&RA to determine why this promotion has not been processed given the complete closure and non-substantiation of all complaints and the dismissal of the criminal referral.
+2. Congressional engagement with the Secretary of the Navy and HQMC M&RA to determine why this promotion has not been processed given the complete closure and non-substantiation of all complaints and the dismissal of the criminal referral.

 3. Congressional inquiry into whether the Marine Corps has complied with the 10 U.S.C. § 624(d)(5) statutory timeline, including whether the officer was properly notified under SECNAVINST 1420.3.